Fuseteam/docs.ubports.com/contribute/documentation.rst

 The actual `documents website <https://docs.ubports.com>`_  is built and hosted for us by the `Read The Docs <https://readthedocs.org>`_ project.
 Our RTD setup contains one main project for English and one additional project for each supported language added as translations to the main project.
-If you are a maintainer and want to add a language first create a new project with manual import and set the language appropriately.
+If you are a maintainer and want to add a language, first create a new project with manual import and set the language appropriately.
 Afterwards add this as a translation in the Admin page of the main project.

 .. _Its project in UBports Weblate: https://translate.ubports.com/projects/ubports-docs/